 Because I have to let the words out of my head or I can’t sleep, I write a humor column called Desolate Ranch Wife.
 Just like more urban homemakers, I spend my days feeding, cleaning and educating our two young children.
 Unlike my suburban counterparts, I deal with vastly larger quantities of dirt and horse manure, and I occasionally must run outside to chase bulls out of the front yard in my nightgown.

-My column covers topics such as giving the entire family haircuts in the kitchen, my 13-hour errand/supply trips to town, and our backyard windmill’s pivotal role in my social life.
+My column covers topics such as giving the entire family haircuts in the kitchen and my 13-hour errand/supply trips to town.

 Here’s what readers are saying:

 “The images that your writing have created in my mind are cracking my husband and I up!”

 “I can see myself in your shoes as you write.”